Strawberry-Dog-Farm/website/_pages/about.md

 ![Laura at Strawberry Dog Farm](/assets/images/laura.jpg){: .uniform-image}

-My whole life, I’ve been enchanted by the magic of plants.
-Some of my favorite childhood memories involve growing things: “helping” my dad grow a giant watermelon; eating tiny spring onions straight from my grandmother’s garden; planting a sunflower in kindergarten that grew so tall we had to chop it down with an ax.
+My whole life, I’ve been enchanted by **the magic of plants**.
+Some of my favorite childhood memories involve growing things: “helping” my dad grow a giant watermelon, eating tiny spring onions straight from my grandmother’s garden, planting a sunflower in kindergarten that grew so tall we had to chop it down with an ax.

 ![Baby Laura with her sister Kerri, their dad, and a giant watermelon](/assets/images/babylaura_bigwatermelon.png)